-I got a fair amount of shit in the comment section of my social media outlets, because I didn’t just simply cut the top off the rock and then re-glue it to the top of the bench.
+I got a fair amount of shit in the comment section of my social media outlets because I didn’t just simply cut the top off the rock and then re-glue it to the top of the bench.
 Instead, I took the time to cut a hole for the rock to go through and carefully scribe the wood to fit neatly around the rock.

-For me it’s a since of pride in my craftsmanship, to take it to the extra mile, to do something that few would ever think of, to somehow attempt to create something original in an original way.
+For me it’s a sense of pride in my craftsmanship, to take it to the extra mile, to do something that few would ever think of, to somehow attempt to create something original in an original way.

-The easy way out as many suggested, in my mind is what I hate most about some pieces of art, product design, architecture, really most anything created in an attempt to make it as cheap and easy as possible, with little regard to the details that could take it to a deeper level.
+The easy way out, as many suggested, in my mind is what I hate most about some pieces of art, product design, architecture, really most anything created in an attempt to make it as cheap and easy as possible, with little regard to the details that could take it to a deeper level.

-It’s like seeing a hot girl (or guy) in a coffee shop and you are like dang I need to swipe right and go meet her.
+It’s like seeing a hot girl (or guy) in a coffee shop and you are like, dang I need to swipe right and go meet her.
 You get up, go introduce yourself, sit down, and try to make small talk to get to know her.
 You know the basic questions, trying to find something in common, something to talk about; what do you like to do for fun, hobbies, favorite book, favorite movie, whatever.

-When someone sits down with a piece of my art, I don’t want them to be disappointed, I want them to be curious, how did he do that, how long did it take, what possessed him to take the time to carve out the wood to fit the rock.
-I want there to be a conversation between the viewer and the piece, the viewer should leave with unanswered questions wanting to come back and sit again.
+When someone sits down with a piece of my art, I don’t want them to be disappointed.
+I want them to be curious, how did he do that, how long did it take, what possessed him to take the time to carve out the wood to fit the rock.
+I want there to be a conversation between the viewer and the piece.
+The viewer should leave with unanswered questions wanting to come back and sit again.